danielnaca/Notes-to-self/README.md

 # Notes to Self

-A simple iOS application for taking personal notes, built with Swift and SwiftData.
+A simple iOS application for taking personal notes and displaying them to you out of context, built with Swift and SwiftData.

 ## Features